 Here’s the original chapel door, which is at the back of the house, off the garden patio:

-You can read all about its history at BrickWork (many thanks to the London House Hound for sending me this!).
-I noticed that the listing page for the home has recently been removed, so it may have already sold.
+Update: The listing page for the home has recently been removed, so it may have already sold.

 Which interior do you like better–the movie version or the real thing?
 To see more photos of the sets used in the Hugh Grant-Julia Roberts romantic comedy and learn more about them: Notting Hill: The House with the Blue Door.